Operation Yukthiya

 Operation Yukthiya (යුක්තිය මෙහෙයුම), also known as Sri Lanka's Drug War is an ongoing anti-drug trafficking operation conducted by the Sri Lanka Police following directives from the Ministry of Public Security.

 History

 2023

 Beginning on 17 December 2023, the police, Special Task Force and Sri Lanka Army carried out islandwide raids and military-backed crackdowns against drug trafficking, with 38,525 suspects being arrested as of 17 January 2024.
 Authorities seized hundreds of kilograms of illegal drugs, valued at approximately 4.7 billion Sri Lankan rupees.
-Then Minister of Public Security Tiran Alles stated that crime rates across the country fell by 17% within the first month of the operation.
+Then-incumbent Minister of Public Security Tiran Alles stated that crime rates across the country fell by 17% within the first month of the operation.

 On 25 December 2023, underworld figure Don Indika alias ‘Manna Roshan’ and his accomplice were killed during a clash between two rival underworld gangs.

 2024

 On 18 January 2024, a lorry driver was shot and killed by a plainclothes police officer during a stop-and-search in Narammala.

 On 22 January, five people were shot dead by drug traffickers near the Beliatta exit of the Southern Expressway, including leader of the Our Power of People's Party Saman Perera.

 On 30 March, notorious drug trafficker “Location Kudu Malli” was arrested by the Badalgama Police and was caught with 6,120 milligrams of drugs.